roshaanmehar/Simple-Text-Editor/README.md

 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

-## 🌐 Deployment

-### Deploy to Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy with zero configuration

-### Other Platforms
-The application can be deployed to any platform that supports Next.js applications.

 ## 🔒 Data Storage

 Currently, documents are stored locally in the browser.
 For persistent storage across devices, consider integrating:

 - **Supabase** for database storage
-- **Vercel KV** for key-value storage
 - **Local file system** for desktop applications

 ## 🐛 Troubleshooting